mlanza/ai-literacy/301/06-feet-on-the-ground.md

 > send group text: “...”
 ```

-And, as we saw, each discrete action was a turn.
-A push of the foot.
+And, as we saw, each discrete action was a turn — a push of the foot.
 That’s what the app sees.
-That’s what the developer vets, because he can't necessarily anticipate the intent, but he does have final say over how to handle what is permitted inside the control loop.
+That’s what the developer vets.
+Because he can’t anticipate every intent, but he does have final say over what’s permitted inside the control loop.

 He doesn’t have to know where the story is going.
 He just has to decide whether this particular combination of verbs — on this particular stage — seems reasonable enough to let the action proceed.

 Some developers choose to make the model’s steps visible.
 They show its thoughts mid-move, using chain-of-thought as a UI convention — a running log of reasoning that users can watch unfold.

 But I wanted to imagine something a little more fun to watch.
 The developer could, if he wanted, render a town for the model — Link — to inhabit.
 It has a calendar shop, a contact booth, and a messaging kiosk.
 Link darts from place to place, completing tasks.
 You see where it goes.
 You see what’s in bounds.
 This way, the work becomes legible.

 Most workflows aren’t like that.
 They’re not towns.
 They’re trails.
 Directed.
 Linear.
 A bead moving cup to cup.

 Some of those trails are hand-designed.
 Others are walked freely.
 What matters is that the bead advances through stages — and that each stage creates context for the next.
-That's what were talking about now.
-How the model gets traction, feet to on the ground, pushing.
+That’s what we’re talking about now.
+How the model gets traction, feet on the ground, pushing.
 Then pushing again.
 Each push, shaped by what’s come before.

 Because real work doesn’t happen in a single turn.
 The facts don’t arrive all at once.
 The structure doesn’t spring up whole.
 It’s layered.
 Step by step.

 That’s why developers build systems.
 Why they expose waypoints.
 Why they separate concerns across turns.

 Because structure improves output.
 Because each step leaves behind byproducts.
 Because serious work is iterative.

 But here’s what changes once the model starts pushing — when it keeps moving, turn after turn.
 We’re no longer just talking about intelligence.